 Misting the plant

-One of the simplest ways to increase the humidity for your Arrowhead is to mist them with a spray bottle a couple of times a week.
+One of the simplest ways to increase the humidity for your Arrowhead and prevent it from drooping is to mist them with a spray bottle a couple of times a week.

 Place your houseplants over a tray of pebbles and add fresh water to the tray.
 Over the day water from the tray will evaporate giving the plants above exactly what they’re looking for.

 To quickly raise the humidity and wash down your Arrowhead of any long-standing dust, you can always give them a quick once over in the shower.
 Simply pop them in the shower and wash them down with lukewarm water, this will clean off the leaves and give the soil a good soaking.
 Leave them in the shower for around 5-10 minutes after washing to let any excess water run out of the pot.
 The last thing you want to do is waterlog the soil as this can cause a whole range of other issues for your Arrowhead beyond the drooping stems.